SIDN/ietf-epp-restful-transport/src/draft-with-ext-old.md

   message-body.

 GET:  When payload data is required, it concerns <authInfo>.
-This SHALL be put in the "X-REPP-auth-info" HTTP request-header.
+This SHALL be put in the "X-REPP-authinfo" HTTP request-header.

 ### REPP Request Headers